jvasilakes/mito/README.md

 If you want to abort this and stay with your current default device, simply turn the Mito off and back on again.

+## Known Issues

+### Frez Connectivity

+It can happen that if you connect your Mito to Frez or another app (e.g., Tindeq), close the app, and the try to reconnect, the initialization will hang and you'll get a device disconnected error.
+This can be fixed by simply turning the Mito off and on again, and restarting the app.

+### Battery Level Indicator

+Frez shows battery level next to the connected device icon in the lower right corner.
+Unfortunately, the battery level sampling on the XIAO microcontroller isn't the most accurate, so you may see inconsistnet values.
+Overall, however, a low battery indication here is a good sign its time to charge.

 ## Advanced Usage